-8.2.6 The Credit Sub-Committee
+8.2.5 The Credit Committee

-As of 31 December 2018, there are 3 members of the Credit Sub-Committee as follow:
+As of 31 December 2019, there are 4 members of the Credit Committee as following:

-No. Name Position 1 Mrs. Vallapa Sunakorn Chairman of Credit Sub-Committee 2 Mr. Wiwat Angsupipat Credit Sub-Committee 3 Mr. Sataya Rangseekajee Credit Sub-Committee The Credit Sub-Committee Secretary : Mrs. Yada Atsongkram
+No. Name Position

+1 Mrs. Vallapa Sunakorn Chairman of Credit Committee

+2 Mr. Sataya Rangseekajee Credit Committee

+3 Mr. Tossporn Kwanjit Credit Committee

+4 Mrs. Wimonrat Hotanom Credit Committee

+The Credit Committee's Secretary : Mr. Pheeraseth Pannapalakul

-Authorization and responsibilities of The Credit Sub-Committee
+Authorization and responsibilities of The Credit Committee

-- 1. Determining the direction and review of credit limit of customers in accordance with the rules and regulations of the company, the Association of Thai Securities Companies, the Stock Exchange of Thailand and the Securities Exchange Commission. - 2.
+- Determining the direction and review of credit limit of customers in accordance with the rules and regulations of the company, the Association of Thai Securities Companies, the Stock Exchange of Thailand and the Securities Exchange Commission. - 2.
 Authorizing credit limit of customers. - 3.
 Approval the credit limit of customers for all types of trading account. - 4.
 Approval of the list of securities, its quantity and margin rate that is available for short selling and buying under a credit margin trading account. - 5.
 Review, amend and change interest rates for deposits and loans for all types of trading accounts related to the securities business and derivatives business. - 6.
 Determine policy and direction in risk management related to the securities business and derivatives business. - 7.
 Receive reports regarding losses resulting from trades by customers that are accidentally transferred into the company's account. - 8.
 Reviewing and proposing the authorized persons to approve the credit limit of customers for all types of trading account. - 9.
-Review the terms and conditions for new types of transactions.
+Review the terms and conditions for new types of transactions. - 10.
+Perform any other duties assigned.